 - Don’t Skip Your Doctor’s Appointment

 The best advice that we can recommend for your after surgery care is not to skip a visit to your doctor.
-A surgeon may give you instructions, but a general doctor can suffice with latter decisions.
+A Refine Clinic surgeon in Bondi Junction may give you instructions, but a general doctor can suffice with latter decisions.
 Among these pieces of advice include pain management, prescription medicine, and what to eat during the healing process.
 Moreover, don’t forget to go to a hospital or emergency health services for any severe pain symptoms or profusely bleeding wounds.

 What To Do If There Are Abnormal Symptoms